Sulstice/cocktail-shaker/README.md

 Development Installation
 ========================

-As Cocktail Shaker is under heavy development at this time, we highly recommend developers to use the development version on Github (master branch).
-You need to clone the repository and install cocktail_shaker with
+As cocktail-shaker is under heavy development at this time, we highly recommend developers to use the development version on Github (master branch).
+You need to clone the repository and install cocktail-shaker with

 `python setup.py install`.